 But the smell of a funeral home is nothing to forget neither!
 Smelled too clean for me!
 If you want ME to be comfortable in there, put some dirty socks, or old fried baloney, or somethin' that smells like Ricky, my wet dog in there, and I'll come a closer to actually doing the deed of sittin' up!

-The gossip later revealed that no one saw a thing as far as how anything got all tore up, and also, no one could figure out who could have been responsible for such a thing as tearing up a funeral home.
-Later in the paper someone driving by caught a glimpse of everyone exiting the funeral home.
+The gossip later revealed that no one saw a thing as far as how anything got all tore up, and also, no one could figure out who could have been responsible such a thing as tearing up a funeral home.
+Later it was reported in the paper someone driving by caught a glimpse of people exiting the funeral home.
 Said people was a coming outa there so fast it looked like mad honeybees!

 Finally, the real story broke: One little boy that was seated over the left of the casket got a look at the body.
 No one else had even seen the thing sit up, until the little boy exclaimed "Momma, looky there!
 They didn't put all the clothes on Mr. Rogers.
 You can see his butt crack!"

 When I stop and think about it, I just really don't think the little fellow could actually see that far.
-From what I've learned in later years, a corpse will only pull a little and that only as much as to raise the head off the pillow.
+From what I've heard in later years, a corpse will only pull a little and that only as much as maybe raise the head off the pillow.
 If that's the case, he could only see the gap at the back of the neck.
+No doubt he could see the shirt and coat split in the middle and surmised the rest.
 But the effect was the same!!

 From there everything was just a blur.
 The only other person to see that sight let out a blood curdling scream.
 That was enough for the largest part of the crowd.
 They didn't even take the time to look at the corpse.